SW999/react-snap/Readme.md

 TODO: as soon as this feature is stable, it should be enabled by default.

+### removeScriptTags
+add to `package.json`

+"reactSnap": {
+  "removeScriptTags": true
+}

+It will remove all scripts except scripts with css class `.userscript`.
+We need it to get rid of React and chanks from final build to do page independent on React.

 ## ⚠️ Caveats

 ### Async components